botorch.optim

 Parameters:

-• closure (Callable[[], Tuple[Tensor, Sequence[Optional[Tensor]]]]) – A ForwardBackwardClosure instance.
+• closure (Callable[[], tuple[Tensor, Sequence[Optional[Tensor]]]]) – A ForwardBackwardClosure instance.

-• parameters (Dict[str, Tensor]) – A dictionary of tensors representing the closure’s state.
+• parameters (dict[str, Tensor]) – A dictionary of tensors representing the closure’s state.
 Expected to correspond with the first len(parameters) optional gradient tensors returned by closure.

 • as_array (Callable[[Tensor], ndarray]) – Callable used to convert tensors to ndarrays.